grillbaer/esp32-lora-water-level-meter/README.md

 ![The Measurement Setup](doc/measurement-setup.png)

-A one-way valve may be used at the lower tube's end to avoid intrusion of dirt and to shorten the required pumping duration in order to prolong battery life.
+A one-way valve may be used in the tube to avoid intrusion of dirt and to shorten the required pumping duration to prolong battery life.
+Then, its placement must ensure that there is no permanent pressure at the sensor which could cause damage over time and also prevents measuring the zero pressure.
+The pressure loss caused by this valve must be compensated in the calcuation, too.

 Pump, valve and pressure sensor can be taken from a cheap blood pressure monitor.
-An ADS1115 16 bit ADC is used to measure the small sensor voltage.
+An ADS1115 16 bit ADC is used to measure the small sensor voltage of some millivolts.
 An ESP32 µC controls the measurement procedure and transmits the result.

 ## Measurement Procedure
 1. Ensure that the water level in the tube had time to relax while the pump was off and the valve open.